 – While there are preventative measures you can take, it’s not simply a matter of making sure you get good rest early on.

-– It’s not just baby blues or normal stress, but it can be hard to tell the difference, especially when you’re in the midst of a move like we were after Ellie.
-Super helpful article that confirmed for me that I had PPD with Ellie.
+– It’s not just baby blues or normal stress, but it can be hard to tell the difference, especially when you’re in the midst of a move like we were after E. Super helpful article that confirmed for me that I had PPD with E.

 3. Be Prepared